What are Party Wall Notices and when should they be served?

-A Building Owner is duty bound under the Party Wall etc Act 1996 to serve what is called a ‘Notice’ on all affected Adjoining Owners.
-This is often the start of the process of proceeding with Party Wall matters legally to then allow you to commence works on site for your much awaited project whether that be a rear extension or a loft conversion for instance.
+A Building Owner is duty bound under the Party Wall etc Act 1996 to serve a party wall notice or party wall agreement on all affected Adjoining Owners.
+This is often the start of the process of proceeding with Party Wall award matters legally under the party wall act to then allow you to commence works on site for your much awaited project whether that be a rear extension or a loft conversion for instance.
 The first port of call is identifying the Adjoining Owners and serving your Notices on them.

 The primary objective is to provide knowledge, share expertise, make them aware of the latest and innovative products, give them financial guidance in a more systematic and authentic manner.